Ravenhammer-Research/Stelleri/README.md

 A router configuration / management environment:
 - Built on system calls (no popen/exec/subprocess.)
 This project aims to centralize router configuration into a single language, such as what you would expect with Cisco/JunOS/VyOS/many others.
-The intention
 - Built on object oriented; available in "lite" and soon to be with NETCONF.
 Written for FreeBSD but designed with portability in mind.
 - Fluent, reproducible syntax; configuration from disk is 1:1 with configuration via command line